filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ## Rollback to `lotus-miner` monolith process

-In case you want to revert the changes listed above and go back to running `lotus-miner` as a single process, you have to do the following:
+If you want to revert the changes listed above and go back to running `lotus-miner` as a single process, run the following:

 1. Make sure that the `mining/sealing/proving` node is publicly exposed, as we will be enabling the markets subsystem on it.